 HOPA has identified more than \$25 million in infrastructure requirements at the Port of Oshawa, to be prioritized and implemented over several years.
-Of these, \$15 million in identified infrastructure investments are directly related to the Port's future ability to accommodate export growth for Ontario-grown grain.
+Much of these identified infrastructure investment needs are directly related to the Port's future ability to accommodate export growth for Ontario-grown grain.